 Employee benefits such as accommodation or vehicle provided by the company or even hiring domestic helpers usually come under perquisites.
 Even though companies can give out perks in cash, they are primarily given in non-cash form over the salary and wages.

 Thus, perquisites can come under both monetary compensation and non-monetary compensation.

 Other Types of Compensation (non-monetary)

-Another prevalent type of compensation is employee benefits.
-Those are non-cash benefits provided and mainly include life insurance, health insurance, and retirement plans.
+Another prevalent type of compensation is employee benefits, and those are non-cash benefits provided and mainly include life insurance, health insurance, and retirement plans.

-In recent years, companies have begun providing non-traditional employee benefits, incorporating gym memberships and childcare plans to ensure their employees’ and families’ wellbeing.
+Companies have begun providing non-traditional employee benefits in recent years, incorporating gym memberships and childcare plans to ensure their employees’ and families’ wellbeing.

 Different companies follow distinct types of monetary compensation based on what is prevalent in their industry.

 To attract the best candidates, the entire monetary compensation plan must be competitive to the industry standards.
 The best professionals will look for unique monetary compensation aspects, such as stock options and bonuses.

 As listed here, the common types of monetary compensation to consider are: